CodyCodes95/term-deposit-calculator/notes.md

 - Different intervals that interest can be paid in
 - Option to view total without reinvesting proceeds
 - Allowing extra deposits to be entered
-- What outputs are displayed to the end user? (final balance, total interest earned etc.)
+- What outputs are displayed to the end user (final balance, total interest earned etc.)
+- Displaying a historic analysis of interest earned across the duration of the investment

 Considerations: